jiwomdf/React_JBL/README.md

 ### JBL Store Project (React + Firebase)
-# This project is under development and will always be updated
+# This project is under development

 #### This is a JBL Store Project, a website that sell a audio and sound system (Still under development)
 #### Link https://react-jbl.web.app/